Skip to content

 • Investigate all reports of bullying in good faith, communicate concerns with parents, and provide instruction/consequences, as necessary, to correct harmful behaviors.

 Elementary-age students are at a stage in life where they are learning critical academic, emotional, and social skills.
-In many cases, students this age who exhibit bullying behaviors think they are being funny or playful, or are otherwise oblivious to the severity of their actions – for their own development as well as that of their victims.
-Ofttimes, with the support of parents, instruction and simple consequences are sufficient to correct the problem.
+In many cases, students this age who exhibit bullying behaviors think they are being funny or playful, or are otherwise oblivious to the severity of their actions, for their own development as well as that of their victims.
+Oftentimes, with the support of parents, instruction, and simple consequences are sufficient to correct the problem.
 Occasionally, more severe disciplinary measures are required.
 Depending on the history and severity of behaviors, consequences may range from something as simple as a conference with teachers or administrators to outright exclusion from school.
 No child will be allowed to persist in bullying behaviors at Oakcrest Elementary School.

 Celebrating Great Kids!